 Jeneane Stover – Volunteer Coordinator

-My name is Jeneane Stover, I am the mother of a wonderful young lady, Hanah, with an Autism Spectrum Disorder (ASD).
+My name is Jeneane Stover, and I am the mother of a wonderful young lady, Hanah, with an Autism Spectrum Disorder (ASD).
 I became involved with ATOU originally through the ATOU Youth F.O.R.C.E. several years ago.
 The monthly meetings and activities have helped my daughter blossom into the outgoing young lady that we knew she was capable of becoming.
-Hanah also speaks at ATOU workshops about her Autism, this has given her the opportunity to become her own advocate and be proud of who she is.
-Additionally, we have also been fortunate to have ATOU workshops in all of my daughter’s elementary schools growing up.
+Hanah also speaks at ATOU workshops about her Autism; this has given her the opportunity to become her own advocate and be proud of who she is.
+Additionally, we have also been fortunate to have had ATOU workshops in all of my daughter’s elementary schools growing up.
 The students in her class experienced the ATOU workshop first in second grade.
 Because her peers understood her unique challenges, Hanah has never experienced teasing or bullying.
 She has been included in school activities.
 She has friends.
 I believe this has played a big role in how people, both students and adults, treat and interact with her.

 My experience raising a child on the Autism Spectrum uniquely qualifies me to understand and work with children with various forms of intellectual disabilities, and their peers to better understand each other.
-In August 2012, after working full time for 23 years in the Title and Escrow Industry, I was able to provide the care my daughter needed and work part-time at ATOU As the Volunteer Coordinator, I enjoy nurturing and supporting our wonderful volunteers.
+In August 2012, after working full time for 23 years in the Title and Escrow Industry, I was able to provide the care my daughter needed and work part-time at ATOU as the Volunteer Coordinator, I enjoy nurturing and supporting our wonderful volunteers.
 In addition to coordinating the scheduling of our volunteers at workshops and providing volunteer training, I facilitate the workshops and activity stations, recruit new volunteers, and provide administrative support to the agency.
 My favorite part of my job is going to workshops and having the privilege of presenting this program to school children.

-Over the past several years since I began working at ATOU I have developed so many friendships with people both staff and our volunteers, that ATOU feels like a family to me.
+Over the past several years since I began working at ATOU, I have developed so many friendships with people, both staff and our volunteers, that ATOU feels like a family to me.
 There are so many people that have watched my daughter grow up and have appreciated and loved her for who she is and can see clearly what she has to offer the world.
-I have tried to imagine our lives without ATOU and I simply can’t!
+I have tried to imagine our lives without ATOU, and I simply can’t!